ducakar/TextureReplacer/README.md

 Heads and suits are assigned either manually or automatically (configured in the GUI while configuration files can provide initial settings).
 "Random" assignment of heads and suits is based on Kerbals' names, which ensures the same head/suit is always assigned to a given Kerbal.
-Additionally, suits can also be assigned consecutively (based on roster index) or based on class and experience level.
+Additionally, special per-class suit can be set for suits for each class.

 Head textures reside inside `Heads/` directory (and its subdirectories) and have arbitrary names.
 Normal maps are optional.
 To provide a normal map, name it the